faraz2079/FlexiMove-Swift/README.md

 4. Start the Frontend Service:  `ng serve`

-- The Frontend then will be available on http://localhost:4200/
+- The Frontend then will be available on http://localhost:4200/login
+- You can log in either as a test provider or a test customer:

 **How to Stop the Frontend:**